maarranz/Introduction_to_Python/README.md

 Course for undergraduate students (Business, Economics, and Finance)

 Introduction to Python for undergraduate students.
-We cover the basics of the language and applications to Data Science for Business Economics, and Finance (mainly data analysis and visualization).
+We cover the basics of the language and applications to Data Science for Business, Economics, and Finance (mainly data analysis and visualization).